williamumboh/williamumboh.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Lecturer in Computational Theory <br> <a href='https://cis.unimelb.edu.au'>School of Computing and Information Systems</a>, The University of Melbourne, Australia
+subtitle: Lecturer in Computational Theory <br> <a href='https://cis.unimelb.edu.au'>School of Computing and Information Systems</a> <br> The University of Melbourne, Australia

 profile:
   align: right